deforation/sec_seccomp_framwork/README.md

 specific values or change the value of those.

 Note, that the tracer needs most likely at least access to the following system calls to be fully operational
- - ptrace, wait4, getpid, socket, connect,
+- ptrace, wait4, getpid, socket,
+  sendto, read, chdir, getcwd,
+  lseek, lstat, readlink, kill,
-   sendto, readlink, kill, exit, exit_group, write, read, lseek, close, fstat, lstat
+  exit, exit_group, write, close, connect

 A normal client application needs at least the following permissions so it is able to startup and terminate without any further logic: